2nd Signal Brigade (United Kingdom): Modern Day

 The brigade was once again relieved from any major cuts after the Strategic Defence Review and the Future Army Structure (FAS) programme shortly afterwards.
-However, the later would become the last expansion of size for the regiment.
+In August 2001, the Brigade Mission was changed to reflect the Brigade's continuous execution of a wide range of tasks, its unique capability and its wider utility.
 Changes brought upon the brigade were dramatic, with the regional affiliations being completely dropped, the brigade now forming part of HQ Theatre Troops, and all TA regional units brought under its command.
 This included the soon to be reformed 10th Signal Regiment.
 The group's priority also switch to that of national defence, with each regiment providing at-least one (though most had 2) signal squadrons to support the regional brigades.
 Therefore, by 2009 the brigade was organised as follows: